stablehlo-builder

 Getting started

 StableHLOBuilder is a builder class providing the API for creating stableHLO ops.
-The python package builder contains everything needed to create ops through a StableHLOBuilder object. builder.stablehlo.stablehlo_utils contains the APIs for wrapping op-creating-functions into MLIR modules and flatbuffers files.
+The python package builder contains everything needed to create ops through a StableHLOBuilder object. builder.base.builder_utils contains the APIs for wrapping op-creating-functions into MLIR modules and flatbuffers files.

 from builder.stablehlo.stablehlo_builder import StableHLOBuilder